Bladetrain3r/CPAF/GeminiStruct/nullstate.md

-# **Definition:** A null state represents the baseline or equilibrium condition of a system, against which deviations, changes, or interactions are defined and measured.
+# **Definition:** A null state represents the baseline or equilibrium condition of a system, against which deviations, changes, or interactions are defined, measured, and understood.

 ## **Logical Construct:** ∀s ∈ S, ∃ns ∈ NullState | (¬∃d ∈ D) ∧ (¬∃int ∈ Int) when s = ns